Dorchester County is now hand-counting more than 14,000 misprinted ballots

-SUMMERVILLE — With a deadline looming, election workers in Dorchester County must manually count some 14,262 absentee ballots after printing errors by a third-party vendor prevented those votes from being tallied by machine on Election Day.
+SUMMERVILLE — With a deadline looming, election workers in Dorchester County are manually counting some 14,262 absentee ballots after printing errors by a third-party vendor prevented those votes from being tallied by machine on Election Day.

-"It's disheartening," District 2 board candidate James Weaver said.
+"It's disheartening," District 2 candidate James Weaver said.
 "For a school board election especially."

 Sensing a heightened demand for mail-in voting this year because of the coronavirus pandemic, counties across South Carolina chose from a handful of pre-approved printing companies to print and — in some cases — mail their absentee ballots directly to voters.